tailcallhq/tailcallhq.github.io/docs/telemetry.md

 [Prometheus](https://prometheus.io) is a metric monitoring solution.
 Please note that prometheus works purely with metrics and other telemetry data like traces and logs won't be sent to it.

-Prometheus integration works by adding a special route for tailcall server router that outputs generated metrics in prometheus format consumable by prometheus scraper.
+Prometheus integration works by adding a special route for the GraphQL server's router that outputs generated metrics in prometheus format consumable by prometheus scraper.

 ## Data generated